 Rules help address fundamental issues around e-discovery, but they carry inherent limitations when it comes to guiding specific e-discovery processes.
 For example, the FRCP doesn't even explicitly address data preservation leading up to trial.

 E-discovery practices are still largely dictated by judicial precedent rather than by statutes or rules.
 There are some terrific resources that look specifically at e-discovery case law, including K&L Gates' Electronic Discovery Law, Gibbons' E-Discovery Law Alert, and Exterro's Simplified E-Discovery Case Law Library.
-You can also read past Exterro white papers that have focused on e-discovery case law trends.
+You can also visit Exterro's Simplified E-Discovery Case Law Library to get easy to read, quick case law briefs on the most important, recent e-discovery rulings.

-Below are five important federal cases involving e-discovery issues and why they are worth knowing.
+Here are three important federal cases to know which helped create e-discovery case law precedent, which every e-discovery professional should know.
 We won't dive into the actual facts of each case, just the e-discovery takeaways.
 You can click on the linked case names for access to the rulings themselves:

 Case One, Zubulake v.
 UBS Warburg (S.D.N.Y.
 2003)